 Teachers need access to the right tools to help deliver the best education.
-Soft Egg have partnered up with Google to make sure every resource you and your students need is available, on-demand, so you can teach wherever you are and with any device from any location.
+As school IT specialists, Soft Egg have partnered up with Google to make sure every resource you and your students need is available, on-demand, so you can teach wherever you are and with any device from any location.

 Assigning Work with Google Classroom

 Google for Education, otherwise known as G Suite for Education, provides a central hub for learning.
 Set tasks for the whole class or for groups of pupils (to differentiate learning) by attaching resources like worksheets or YouTube videos.

 Staff and pupils can log in on a computer, tablet or mobile device (using the Google Classroom app).